 After new oil fields were opened in the US in the late 1920s, and the oil "crisis" seemed remote, Standard continued to integrate its patents and other operations with Farben.
 The relationship was publicly exposed with the outbreak of war in 1942 in then-Sen. Harry S. Truman's War Investigations Committee.
 Former Assistant US Attorney General Joseph Borkin described the secret contract drawn up between Standard and Farben in a 1978 book: The Crime and Punishment of I.G.
 Farben.
 Borkin explained how the Farben and Standard agreed that Farben would stay out of all fuel markets except for those in Germany, while Standard in turn would help Farben protect its patents in the international chemical market.
 Standard and Farben officials met secretly over the years, and the agreement was renewed after World War II started in 1939.
 Officials said the "marriage" of their two companies would "operate through the term of the war, whether or not the US came in."
 To seal the bargain, Standard gave Farben the technology and know-how to produce tetraethyl lead.
-Standard was later accused of becoming "a hostile and dangerous element of the enemy" by British security coordinators, 17 and U.S. Attorney General Thurmond Arnold privately insisted that Standard's board of directors either face criminal charges or step down and let others run the company during the war years.
+Standard was later accused of becoming "a hostile and dangerous element of the enemy" by British security coordinators, $\frac{17}{2}$ and U.S. Attorney General Thurmond Arnold privately insisted that Standard's board of directors either face criminal charges or step down and let others run the company during the war years.
 Ethyl's relationship with I.G.
 Farben was severely criticized in the American press as well, despite protests by Standard and Ethyl officials that sale of tetraethyl lead technology to Germany had been approved by the government.
-19 was so well known in the 1920s that its widespread use had been considered the "universal assumption" of scientists before leaded gasoline.
-Alcohols were widely acknowledged as anti-knock fuels, even by G.M. researchers who invented tetraethyl lead.